 Websites act as a business card, sales pitch, and portfolio all in one.
 For small contractors, a website may seem like an unnecessary expense, but the consumer landscape is changing as more and more people search online to solve their construction-related issues.

 In fact, 56% of consumers don’t trust businesses without a website.
 An effective website goes beyond look and appearance; it motivates visitors to do business with you.
 If impressive enough, it can level the playing field between small and large competitors.
+Look at good website examples to get inspiration.

-SEO has two main goals.
+SEO for contractors has two main goals.
 The first is to help businesses understand what potential leads are searching for online, and the second is to help create a website and relevant content that search engines can find, index, and rank.

 *SEO: By optimizing a website or webpage with keywords, you increase the quantity and quality of traffic from a search engine’s organic results.
 A keyword is a word or phrase on your website or web pages that match the words and phrases people are entering into search engines.

-Technical SEO refers to improving the technical aspects of a website to increase the ranking of pages in search engines.
+Technical SEO for contractors refers to improving the technical aspects of a website to increase the ranking of pages in search engines.
 It achieves the same goals as on-page SEO, like using keywords, except it has to do with making a website faster and easier to crawl.
 This means your website must run smoothly on desktop and mobile.

 There are many aspects to technical SEO.
 For expediency, let’s discuss site speed.
 Google recommends a website takes no longer than two seconds to load.
 With each additional second of load time, its conversion rate will drop by 4.42%.